Gelinator/TidyDataAssignment/CodeBook.md

 ### Labeling Activities

 This step happens right after the creation of the `ybinding` object to avoid redundancy.
 It replaces all the activity codes in `ybinding` by their corresponding activity label.
+There are 6 such labels, from 1 to 6, with their respective activity name.

     ybinding[, 1] <- activity[ybinding[, 1], 2]